 See a full list of areas to live in our article - The 10 Best Areas of Bristol To Live

-Bristol’s education is system is very highly rated, and consists of 50 primary schools, 30 secondary schools, 5 colleges and 3 universities.
+Bristol’s education is system is very highly rated, and consists of three universities, 30 secondary schools, 50 primary schools, and five colleges.

 Secondary schools are also highly regarded, with the best in the city including:

 You might be moving to Bristol for university, and starting your student life.
-Bristol University is one of the top 5 in the country, and the University of the West of England is considered one of the best new universities, worldwide.
+Bristol University is one of the top 20 universities in the UK, and the University of the West of England ranks highly for student satisfaction.
 Bristol is also famous for being student friendly and a fantastic place to study.

 Overall, Bristol is a thriving city with plenty of cafes, restaurants, beautiful views and cultural activities to keep you occupied.
 If you are moving with your family, there is plenty of space to raise your children as well as several museums, planetariums and attractions to visit on a day out.